Key Practice Points

 The effectiveness of treatment in eradicating HCV infection is determined by conducting an HCV RNA assay or HCV core

-antigen assay 12 weeks after treatment has finished.
+antigen assay four weeks after treatment has finished (see: “Test for treatment success timing has changed”).
 Liver function tests can be ordered at the same time in order to

 assess whether additional follow-up is required (see: “Follow-up testing of liver disease after treatment